Fagopyri herba

 Commission E: not processed

-Supported by clinical data, approval: Chronic venous insufficiency (CVI) stage I and II and for microcirculatory disorders and arteriosclerosis prophylaxis.
+Proven by clinical data, authorization: Chronic venous insufficiency (CVI) stage I and II as well as for microcirculatory disorders and for the prophylaxis of arteriosclerosis.

-For an infusion of buckwheat herb, administered as a tea over a period of 3 months, a greater reduction in lower leg edema was observed in a randomized placebo-controlled double-blind study of 67 patients with chronic venous insufficiency compared to a placebo arm.
+For an infusion of buckwheat herb, administered as a tea over a period of 3 months, a randomized placebo-controlled double-blind study with 67 patients with chronic venous insufficiency showed a greater reduction in lower leg oedema compared to a placebo arm.

-Experiential medicine: chronic venous insufficiency stage I-II, microcirculatory disorders, prophylaxis against artherosclerosis, hemorrhoids, pernions, radiation damage.
+Experimental medicine: chronic venous insufficiency stage I-II, microcirculatory disorders, prophylaxis against artherosclerosis, hemorrhoids, pernions, radiation damage

 ContraindicationThis section has been translated automatically.